mwilck/discard0/README.md

 be safe for LVM thin, because the LVM thin code consistently returns zeroes for unmapped blocks.
 It worked well in my tests.

-** But there is NO GUARANTEE.
+__But there is NO GUARANTEE.
 Backup your data before using this.
-YOU HAVE BEEN WARNED **.
+YOU HAVE BEEN WARNED!__

 ## Questions and anwers